How School Safety Expectations Are Changing

 In 1970, there were 20 school shooting incidents in the U.S. By 2023, there were 349.
-The K-12 School Shooting Database makes it clear: school emergencies are no longer rare — they’re a growing national crisis.
+The K-12 School Shooting Database makes it clear: school emergencies are no longer rare.
+They are a growing national crisis demanding faster, more reliable school emergency response.
 That reality demands faster, more effective emergency response in U.S. schools.

-One important advancement in school safety is Alyssa’s Law — legislation requiring silent panic alarms that connect directly to law enforcement.
-Designed to address threats like active shooter situations, the law helps ensure faster response times by giving schools a direct and discreet way to alert authorities.
+One important advancement in school safety is Alyssa’s Law.
+Alyssa's Law is a state-level mandate requiring schools to install silent panic alarm systems that connect directly to law enforcement and first responders — with the goal of cutting emergency response times during active threat situations.
 By enabling quicker intervention, it plays a critical role in protecting students and staff during emergencies.

 Alyssa’s Law was created in response to the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, where 14-year-old Alyssa Alhadeff was one of 17 people killed.
 Advocated by her mother, Lori Alhadeff, the law mandates silent panic alarms in schools that directly alert law enforcement to reduce emergency response times.